 Throughout history and around the world people have mourned the death of their loved ones.
-It is natural to grieve for someone you care about.
+It is natural to grieve for someone – or something – you care about.

-Unfortunately, over the last century, attempts have been made by professionals in the field to categorize bereavement and explain grieving as a linear process with specific stages.
+Unfortunately, over the last century, attempts have been made to explain grieving as a linear process with specific stages.
 As a result, individuals now worry they are not getting bereavement ‘right’ or fear they are grieving in the ‘wrong’ way.

-The reality is that everyone is different and there is no ‘time to grieve’.
+The reality is that everyone is different and there is no right way to grieve.

 Talking about the loss of someone you love allows you to process what happened and how you feel about it.
 Sometimes, even when the death is expected, there remain many unanswered questions and having someone to explore those with allows you to accept the loss whilst honouring the memory of that person.
 In a way, you can remain connected to them but in a way which is helpful – and healthy – to you.
 Here are some links that might help.

 © Delphi Ellis All rights reserved, updated 2021